BasileiosKal/pairing-free-bbs/draft-vasilis-pairing-free-bbs.md

 ## Publicly Verifiable BBS Proofs

-This section describes a public key generation and a proof verification procedures, which together with the secret key generation operation defined in [Section 3.1.1](https://identity.foundation/bbs-signature/draft-irtf-cfrg-bbs-signatures.html#name-secret-key) of [@!I-D.irtf-cfrg-bbs-signatures], and the operations defined in (#scheme-definition), allow for a BBS Signature deployment that uses pairings to support publicly verifiable BBS proofs (only during proof verification).
+This section describes a public key generation and a proof verification procedures, which together with the secret key generation operation defined in [Section 3.1.1](https://identity.foundation/bbs-signature/draft-irtf-cfrg-bbs-signatures.html#name-secret-key) of [@!I-D.irtf-cfrg-bbs-signatures], and the operations defined in (#scheme-definition), allow for a BBS Signature deployment that uses pairings during proof verification, to support publicly verifiable BBS proofs.
 Note that this deployment requires the use of pairing-friendly curves.

 ### Public Keys Generation